 PhD Studentship Award

-We have now agreed to fund an Alex Hulme Foundation PhD Studentship Award.
+In 2013 we put in place arrangements to fund an Alex Hulme Foundation PhD Studentship Award.
 Being able to provide such an award is considered to be a very prestigious step forward in the world of scientific research so would attract the very highest calibre of student.
-The PhD student will be tasked with providing significant results for B-Cell NHL and it’s pathogenesis with those results feeding back into future trials and directly into clinic to treat patients.
-The student will be registered at the University of Cambridge and the Foundation will pay for the student’s fees and stipend for a three year PhD studentship.
-An additional fourth year can be awarded, generally in year three.
+The PhD student would be tasked with providing significant results for B-Cell NHL and it’s pathogenesis with those results feeding back into future trials and directly into clinic to treat patients.
+The student would be registered at the University of Cambridge and the Foundation would pay for the student’s fees and stipend for a three year PhD studentship.
+An additional fourth year could be awarded, generally in year three.
 The other requirement of us would be to meet consumable costs for three years as the student would be writing up their thesis in the fourth year of the PhD.

-As Trustees we consider the costs of approximately £157,000 by October 2017 fit with our fundraising targets.
+As Trustees we considered the costs of approximately £160,000 for the four year course fit with our fundraising targets.

 Visit to the Lab!